latex3/latex3.github.io/help/index.md

 that you have encountered a  genuine "bug".
 Or perhaps you get a suggested workaround but people tell you, this is really a bug in package XYZ.
 In either case, the next question then is: how can this bug be resolved?
-The first step in this case is to report the bug to the right audience, i.e., the maintainers of the code.
+The first step for this is to report the bug to the right audience, i.e., the maintainers of the code.

 As this is a bigger undertaking and it needs a bit of preparation to